 On December 16, 2020 (the "CLO 2020-1 Closing Date"), the Company completed a \$333.5 million term debt securitization transaction (the "CLO 2020-1 Transaction"), also known as a collateralized loan obligation transaction, which is a form of secured financing incurred by the Company.
-The secured notes and preferred shares issued in the CLO 2020-1 Transaction were issued by the Company's consolidated subsidiaries Owl Rock Technology Financing 2020-1, an exempted company incorporated in the Cayman Islands with limited liability (the "Issuer"), and Owl Rock Technology Financing 2020-1 LLC, a Delaware limited liability company (the "CLO 2020-1 Co-Issuer" and together with the CLO 2020-1 Issuer, the "CLO 2020-1 Issuers") and are backed by a portfolio of collateral obligations consisting of middle market loans, recurring revenue loans and participation interests in middle market loans, recurring revenue loans as well as by other assets of the CLO 2020-1 Issuer.
+The secured notes and preferred shares issued in the CLO 2020-1 Transaction were issued by the Company's consolidated subsidiaries Owl Rock Technology Financing 2020-1, an exempted company incorporated in the Cayman Islands with limited liability (the "CLO 2020-1 Issuer"), and Owl Rock Technology Financing 2020-1 LLC, a Delaware limited liability company (the "CLO 2020-1 Issuer") and are backed by a portfolio of collateral obligations consisting of middle market loans, recurring revenue loans and participation interests in middle market loans, recurring revenue loans as well as by other assets of the CLO 2020-1 Issuer.